CFKeef/qcfirst/README.md

 # Coursor

 A course management system for students and professors.
-Written by me :)
+[Visit Here](www.coursor.io)

+## Tean
+-Patryck Golebiewski

+## Contributions
+I did everything which involved designing it first, then bringing it to reality with front end and lastly the backend

 ### Features

--Handles both students and teachers

--   Students are able to view courses enrolled, courses offered and enroll into new ones
+* Supports different user types (Students and Professors for now but can easily expand it)
+  * Roles decide what is rendered on the server than sent off to the user
+* Student's Actions:
+  * View and drop courses enrolled
+  * View and enroll in courses offered
+* Instructor's Actions:
+  * Create and manage courses
--   Teachers are able to view courses they are teaching and create new courses
+  * View courses they are teaching

--All CRUD operations are supported
+* All CRUD operations are supported

--Day/Night theme
+* Day/Night theme

--Stale while revalidate pattern
+* Stale while revalidate pattern

 ### Technology